 Regardless of where you go to school, you’ll end up the same as everyone else.
 A film school graduate faced with the daunting task of producing your own projects in order to gain credits as a writer and director

-You haven’t seen anything like this.
-You see, I too am an independent filmmaker, currently wrapping production on a film as this blog post is typed.
-Back in 2020 while on another movie, the idea of Write & Direct hit me, and I’ve been on the war path ever since.
+I too am an independent filmmaker, currently wrapping production on a film as this blog post is typed.
+Back in 2020 while on another movie, the idea of Write & Direct hit me, and I’ve been on mission to create this school ever since.

-Write & Direct is the film school you should go to.
-It could shave years off your pursuit of filmmaking.
+Write & Direct is the film school that can shave years off your pursuit of the craft.
 Trust me, I know what it’s like to do it the “normal” way.

 I hope to see you on the other side!